simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 ### EXT4 File System

 The EXT4 file system is a widely used file system in Linux operating systems.
-It is the successor to the EXT3 file system and offers several improvements and features.
+It's the successor to the EXT3 file system and offers several improvements and features.

 * **High Performance**: EXT4 is designed to provide high performance for both small and large files.
 It uses techniques such as delayed allocation and multiblock allocation to optimize disk I/O.
 * **Scalability**: EXT4 supports file systems up to 1 exabyte in size and individual files up to 16 terabytes.
 This makes it suitable for use in large-scale storage systems.